dbarsam/blog/content/articles/2020-09-11-blog-code-format.md

 ## Adding line numbering

-Line numbering is handles by [superfences] and it's help page is great at aswering questions.
+Line numbering is handles by [superfences] and its help page is great at answering questions.
 For this blog, it's important to note that out of the box, there are two options to rendering line numbers:

 1. Embedded
 2. Separate Table Column

 Note:  [pymdown-extensions] does add third option, `pymdownx-inline`, but that's not working with this current theme.
-Incidentally, this seems to be part of a larger problem of non-working extensions, like `markdown.extensions.admonition` and `pymdownx.tabbed`, and its not clear if the fault lies with the theme, Pelican, or something on the blog's configuration side.
+Incidentally, this seems to be part of a larger problem of non-working extensions, like `markdown.extensions.admonition` and `pymdownx.tabbed`, and it's not clear if the fault lies with the theme, Pelican, or something on the blog's configuration side.
 As a result, this blog uses the separate table column as configured in thr `pelicanconf.py`, under the `pymdownx.highlight` extension:

 ```python
 MARKDOWN = {